How is everyone doing today? Did you get your workout in? Do any headstands? Any fun plans for the weekend?

 Okay, now back to how to make pumpkin pie marshmallows!

-We had these idea as soon as we bought our first canned pumpkin this fall season.
+We had this idea as soon as we bought our first canned pumpkin this fall season.
 And you know we love our homemade marshmallows.

-We are super excited to share with your our newest marshmallow obsession!
+We are super excited to share with you our newest marshmallow obsession!
 These pumpkin pie gut-friendly marshmallows are perfect to eat all day long.

 We based the recipe out of stevia (though you could use honey or maple syrup for those that do not like stevia) to make a super low-sugar pumpkin pie snack!

 Need help with making homemade marshmallows, check out our video.